michalbachowski/termrc/README.rst

     $ /bin/bash init.sh

-This would remove existing .bashrc and .screenrc and put symlinks to new one.
+This would remove existing .bashrc, .screenrc and tmux.conf and put symlinks to new one.

 Want an one liner?